-On Christmas Day, her children—all 10 years old and younger—eagerly peeled away wrapping paper to find a remote control helicopter, a complete set of art supplies, an electric pencil sharpener, and warm clothes.
+Marina Diakite is grateful that her family received presents such as a remote-control helicopter, a complete set of art supplies, an electric pencil sharpener, and warm clothes.

 “I love watching my children open presents,” Diakite said.
 “I’m just so grateful.
 It’s a joy in my heart.”

 Diakite said she would buy presents, if she could.
-Her low-paying jobs barely cover living costs for their Section 8 home in Aurora.
-For years they bounced from shelter to shelter—including Marisol Homes (formerly Fr.
-Ed Judy House)—after Diakite left the children’s father who struggled with alcohol abuse.
+Her low-paying jobs barely cover the living costs for their Section 8 home in Aurora.
+For years they bounced from shelter to shelter after Diakite left the children’s father, who struggled with alcohol abuse.

 “We want to do something so bad in return,” Diakite said.
 “We pray and we thank God for allowing our donor family to give to us.”